-Limited car parking is available for students (around 100 spaces).
+Limited car parking is available for students in the college "side" car park (around 100 spaces) on no account should students park in the front, rear or sports hall car parks which are designated for staff, visitors and disabled blue badge holders.
 To ensure the safety of everyone at college, limit congestion and to reduce the impact on our neighbours, students are encouraged to use alternative transport.
 Students in their first year at college are not permitted to drive to college until after the May half term break in their first year.
 Please note if first year students are found driving to college prior to May half term the college may refuse a permit request in the future.
 The procedure to obtain a permit described below must be followed.